FociSolutions/Orbital-Demo/README.md

 ### Troubleshooting
 - As OpenAPI YAML formats work on a `key: value` structure, ensure the keys are unique for each path.
-If different HTTP methods rely on the same path, you can nest them within the path name. e.g. PUT, DELETE, GET by id are dependent on a `petId` parameter in the URL therefore these methods can be nested with the `/pets/{petId}` path.
+If different HTTP methods rely on the same path, you can nest them within the path name. e.g. PUT, DELETE, GET by id are dependent on a `id` parameter in the URL therefore these methods can be nested with the `/pets/{id}` path.
 - If different HTTP methods rely on the same `parameters`, you can declare them globally under the path name, and will be utilized across all endpoints.
 ```
 /pets/{petId}:
       parameters:
-          - name: petId
+          - name: id
             in: path
             required: true
             description: The id of the pet to retrieve